US police forces on alert ahead of possible Trump arrest

 - Published

-Police in major US cities are on alert for potential unrest in case former President Donald Trump is arrested this week as part of a hush-money inquiry.
+Police in major US cities are preparing for potential unrest in case ex-President Donald Trump is arrested this week as part of a hush-money inquiry.

 Authorities in New York, Washington DC and Los Angeles are ramping up their law enforcement presence.